w3c/wai-dynamic-planning/source/initiate/index.html.erb.md

 ### [Business Case](business_case.html)

-<span class="highlight">Prepare an accessibility business case.</span> Help communicate why accessibility is important and what needs to be done.
+A strong business case will help communicate why accessibility is important and what needs to be done.

 {::nomarkdown}
 <%= article :end %>